-I am a huge advocate of the CrossFit garage gym movement.
-I have a gym in my garage and it’s my favorite room in the house.
-It’s convenient, there are no crowds, no driving, no equipment queues, no creeps, and no monthly dues.
+I’m a huge advocate of the CrossFit Garage Gym Movement.
+Of course I have a gym in my garage and it’s easily my favorite room in the entire house.
+It’s super convenient, there are no crowds, no driving, no equipment queues, no creeps, and no monthly dues.
 All the gear is mine and I can train whenever in the hell I want.

-If you’re considering dropping your gym membership in order to build your own garage gym, I think that’s great; you’ll absolutely love the convenience of it.
-It can take a little money up front to get things started, but maybe not as much as you may think.
-Don’t assume that because your gym had equipment x that you need it as well; the list of things necessary for a home gym is not very long and doesn’t include any of those gym machines.
+If you’re considering cancelling your gym membership in order to build out your own garage gym, I think that’s great; you’ll absolutely love the convenience of it.
+It can take a little bit of cash up front to get things started, but maybe not as much as you may think.
+Don’t assume that because your global gym had equipment x that you need that as well.
+The list of things necessary for a home gym is not very long and doesn’t include gym ‘machines.’

-Try to focus on getting the right gear from the beginning so your workouts are productive right out of the gate.
-Always buy quality equipment – both for safety reasons and so that you’re not buying the same pieces of equipment over and over.
+Try to focus on acquiring the right gear from the beginning so your workouts are productive right out of the gate.
+Always buy quality equipment – both for safety reasons, and so that you can avoid buying the same pieces of equipment over and over.
 In other words, don’t try and save a few bucks by purchasing crappy gear that will break or that you will outgrow in a matter of months.
 Even getting a year of use out of an item isn’t very long, so buy once by buying smart.

 Priority Equipment #1-3

-The top three items should be considered a priority.
-You’ll be hard-pressed to have a consistently productive Crossfit workout without an Olympic weightlifting bar, weights, and a pull-up bar.
-This is where the majority of the investment in a garage gym is.
-It’s mostly smooth sailing after these three items are acquired.
-If you can only afford one item at the moment, make it a bar and then build from there.
+The top three listed items should be considered top priority.
+You’ll be hard-pressed to have a consistently productive CrossFit workout without an Olympic barbell, plates/weights, and a pull-up bar.
+These items are where the majority of your garage gym investment will go; it’s mostly smooth sailing after these three items are acquired.
+If you can only afford one piece of gear at the moment, make it a bar and then build from there.

 Secondary Suggestions #4-10